Youngtechie/Rebus-Puzzles_webpage/README.md

 git clone https://{YOUR_PERSONAL_TOKEN}@github.com/{YOUR_USERNAME}/Rebus-Puzzles_webpage.git
 ```

 :bulb: Replace {YOUR_PERSONAL_TOKEN} with the personal access token generated from the first step above.
-Replace {YOUR_USERNAME} with your github username as shown below.
+Replace {YOUR_USERNAME} with your github username as shown in the image below.

 :bulb: right-click on the terminal to paste what you just copied.